- The Las Vegas Aces are betting favorites to win the championship in 2026.

 And yet, the 2026 WNBA championship market might feature even more volatility.

 As a result, I don’t see any reason to get involved in this market before rosters can even start to take shape.
-At first glance, I’m intrigued by the 35/1 value on the Golden State Valkyries, who became the first expansion team ever to make the playoffs in their first season.
+At first glance, I’m intrigued by the value of the Golden State Valkyries, who became the first expansion team ever to make the playoffs in their first season.

 Natalie Nakase won the WNBA’s Coach of the Year award, guiding a team of role players to a 23-21 record.
 If the Valkyries can convince a star player to go to San Francisco, this team could quickly become a championship contender.